tanema/SHiterver/README.md

 - Only support `GET` requests
 - Doesn't *quite* accept multiple requests at a time

-# Project Layout
-- `server.sh` : Application entrypoint, listens and serves requests.
-- `app.sh` : request handler definitions.
-Put all of your app logic here.
-- `config.sh` : A good spot to put all of your confidential config.
-- `db.sh` : defines the interface to the sqlite database.
-- `views` : directory where your dynamic html templates are!

 # Seriously
 This is a joke, don't develop your application with bash.